 Future changes in zonal and annual mean zonal winds (Figure 12.19) are seen throughout the atmosphere with stronger changes in higher RCPs.
 Large increases in winds are evident in the tropical stratosphere and a poleward shift and intensification of the SH tropospheric jet is seen under RCP4.5 and RCP8.5, associated with an increase in the SH upper tropospheric meridional temperature gradient (Figure 12.12) (Wilcox et al., 2012).
 In the NH, the response of the tropospheric jet is weaker and complicated by the additional thermal forcing of polar amplification (Woollings, 2008).
 Barnes and Polvani (2013) evaluate changes in the annual mean mid-latitude jets in the CMIP5 ensemble, finding consistent poleward shifts in both hemispheres under RCP8.5 for the end of the 21st century.
-In the NH, the poleward shift is $\sim 1^{\circ}$, similar to that found for the CMIP3 ensemble (Woollings and Blackburn, 2012).
-In the SH, the annual mean mid-latitude jet shifts poleward by ~2° under RCP8.5 at the end of the 21st century in the CMIP5 multi-model mean (Barnes and Polvani, 2013), with a similar shift of 1.5° in the surface westerlies (Swart and Fyfe, 2012).
+In the NH, the poleward shift is ~1°, similar to that found for the CMIP3 ensemble (Woollings and Blackburn, 2012).
+In the SH, the annual mean mid-latitude jet shifts poleward by ~2° under RCP8.5 at the end of the 21st century in the CMIP5 multi model mean (Barnes and Polyani, 2013), with a similar shift of 1.5° in the surface westerlies (Swart and Fyfe, 2012).
 A strengthening of the SH surface westerlies is also found under all RCPs except RCP2.6 (Swart and Fyfe, 2012), with largest changes in the Pacific basin (Bracegirdle et al., 2013).
-In austral summer, ozone recovery offsets changes in GHGs to some extent, with a weak reversal of the jet shift found in the multi-model mean under the low emissions scenario of RCP2.6 (Swart and Fyfe, 2012) and weak or poleward shifts in other RCPs (Swart and Fyfe, 2012; Wilcox et al., 2012).
-Eyring et al. (2013) note the sensitivity of the CMIP5 SH summertime circulation changes to both the strength of the ozone recovery (simulated by some models interactively) and the rate of GHG increases.
+In austral summer, ozone recovery offsets changes in GHGs to some extent, with a weak reversal of the jet shift found in the multi model mean under the low emissions scenario of RCP2.6 (Swart and Fyfe, 2012) and weak or poleward shifts in other RCPs (Swart and Fyfe, 2012; Wilcox et al., 2012).
+Eyring et al. (2013) note the sensitivity of the CMIP5 SH summertime circulation changes to both the strength of the ozone recovery (simulated by some models interactively) and the rate of greenhouse gas increases.

-Although the poleward shift of the tropospheric jets are robust across models and likely under increased GHGs, the dynamical mechanisms behind these projections are still not completely understood and have been explored in both simple and complex models (Chen et al., 2008; Lim and Simmonds, 2009; Butler et al., 2010).
+While the poleward shift of the tropospheric jets are robust across models and likely under increased GHGs, the dynamical mechanisms behind these projections are still not completely understood and have been explored in both simple and complex models (Chen et al., 2008; Lim and Simmonds, 2009; Butler et al., 2010).
 The shifts are associated with a strengthening in the upper tropospheric meridional temperature gradient (Wilcox et al., 2012) and hypotheses for associated changes in planetary wave activity and/or synoptic eddy characteristics that impact on the position of the jet have been put forward (Gerber et al., 2012).
 Equatorward biases in the position of the SH jet (Section 9.5.3.2), while somewhat improved over similar biases in the CMIP3 models (Kidston and Gerber, 2010) still remain, limiting our confidence in the magnitude of future changes.

-In summary, poleward shifts in the mid-latitude jets of about 1 to 2 degrees latitude are likely at the end of the 21st century under RCP8.5 in both hemispheres (medium confidence) with weaker shifts in the NH and under lower emission scenarios.
+In summary, significant poleward shifts in the SH extratropical tropospheric circulation are likely at the end of the 21st century under RCP8.5 with weaker or non-significant shifts under lower emission scenarios.
 Ozone recovery will likely weaken the GHG-induced changes in the SH extratropical circulation in austral summer.